stealthman22/100-days-of-code/log.md

 Day 56 (28th May 2019)

 Dived deeper into you don't know Js 1 Tried hard to solve a challenge, got the basic idea of what should be done but couldn't put it together.
 Finished with a review of built-in types and natives.

+DAY 57 (30th May 2019)

+Worked on my side project, built the basic markup and flow of the page.
+This promises to be interesting.
+Structuring it a bit like my last project.
+Consistency is key, things you are not quite good seem to get more difficult when you leave them for more than a day